 The $3.6 million loan is actually a bridge to allow the development team to obtain $6.2 million in federal and state low-income housing tax credits, with the balance of the financing coming from permanent loans.

 The 11-building Dalton Apartments complex, currently owned by the Dalton Apartments Limited Partnership of Eastern Massachusetts, was built in 1970 and currently has 15 vacancies, according Ogden.
-He noted of the 100 apartments, 20 are set aside for tenants who qualify for state housing subsidies known as Section 8.
-BHDC plans to seek permission to increase the number of Section 8 units among the 100 apartments.

 The remaining $305,500 from CEDAC is a pre-development loan for the design of a 40-unit senior housing project on land being donated by Williams College, near the Williamstown Elementary School.